-We are providing access to our proxy materials, including this proxy statement and our 2021 Annual Report to Stockholders, over the Internet in accordance with the rules of the Securities and Exchange Commission, or the SEC.
+We are providing access to our proxy materials, including this proxy statement and our Annual Report on Form 10-K, over the Internet in accordance with the rules of the Securities and Exchange Commission, or the SEC.
 As a result, we are mailing to our stockholders a Notice of Internet Availability of Proxy Materials instead of a paper copy of our proxy materials.
 Your Notice of Internet Availability of Proxy Materials contains instructions on how to access our proxy materials over the Internet, as well as instructions on how to request a paper copy of our proxy materials by mail.
 Our proxy materials are also available at www.investorvote.com/TUSK.
+The electronic distribution process via Notice of Internet Availability of Proxy Materials reduces the environmental impact and lowers the costs of printing and distributing our proxy materials.